We seek to draw wounded people into an encounter with Jesus Christ, the Great Wounded Healer.

 “It is compelling reading… It is miraculous that someone could come through so much adversity and yet be able to have had a successful ministry… I could not put the book down.”
 It is my intention to offer this ministry to Anglican Network in Canada parishes across the country as well as any other Christian groups that would benefit from a week long healing conference.
 At present the finances for this ministry are being managed through the Anglican Network In Canada offices and we are very grateful for their support as this ministry begins.”

-We are currently in the process of becoming a Registered Charity in Canada with by-laws and all associated legal requirements.
-In the meantime, all donated funds go through the Anglican Network in Canada with a designation to Wounded Healers.
+We are a Registered Charity under the authority of the Anglican Network in Canada.
+All donated funds go through the Anglican Network in Canada with a designation to Wounded Healers.
+Receipts are sent out by Wounded Healers on a yearly basis.

 Ron Corcoran: The primary requirement of any Christ-centred ministry is prayer.
-It is my intention each time I do a conference to spend at least three or four days closeted in prayer and study.
+It is my intention each time we do a conference or workshop to spend at least three or four days closeted in prayer and study.
 Those who are willing to support us in intercession are always welcome to the team.
 This work will not be effective unless it is soaked in prayer and humility.

-Second, I am hoping that Clergy and others who have read the book will encourage people to register for the conference and to come expecting to receive healing and to have their lives changed.
-That is what a Jesus focused ministry does.
+Second, I am hoping that Clergy and others who have read the book will encourage people to register for the conference or workshop and to come expecting to receive healing and to have their lives changed.
+That is what a Jesus-focused ministry does.

 Third, good ministry costs good money.
 I am hoping that as people see the ministry unfold, they will be willing to give us a one-time gift or provide us with a monthly contribution.
 All monies received will be receipted for income tax purposes to donors.